📜 Historic UNESCO World Cultural Heritage water reservoir, part of the Hodruša tajchs.

 📚 Learn about the fascinating history of mining and the ingenious technical solutions used.

-⛏️ First mentioned in 1737, built on a potentially older 17th-century tajch for mining operations.
+⛏️ First mentioned in 1737, this tajch was likely built on an older 17th-century predecessor by the Moderstollen mining company, successor to Gerod.

-📈 Significant dam increases in 1850 and 1883 greatly expanded its water retention.
+📈 Significant dam increases in 1850 and 1883 greatly expanded its water retention capacity.

-⚙️ After mining ceased in 1902, the site saw various uses, including a water-powered sawmill.
+⚙️ After mining ceased in 1902, the site saw various uses, including a water-powered sawmill, which also eventually failed.

-🛠️ Underwent a comprehensive reconstruction from 1996 to 1997, restoring its dam and infrastructure.
+🛠️ Underwent a comprehensive reconstruction from 1996 to 1997, restoring its dam and infrastructure to original parameters.

 📏 Dam crown altitude: 630.21 m a.s.l.